nyggus/rounding/README.md

 # Testing

 The package is covered with unit `pytest`s, located in the [tests/ folder](tests/).
-In addition, the package uses `doctest`s, which are collected here, in this README, and in the main module, [rounder.py](rounder/rounder.py).
+In addition, the package uses `doctest`s, which are collected in this README and in the main module, [rounder.py](rounder/rounder.py).
 These `doctest`s serve mainly documentation purposes, and since they can be run any time during development and before each release, they help to check whether all the examples are correct and work fine.

 # OS